 Tap water can be used on gardens if rainwater isn’t available, but it is often chlorinated.
 The chlorine can negatively affect soil and plant life in an otherwise eco-friendly garden.
 You can decrease the amount of chlorine in tap water for your garden by filling a watering can with tap water and allowing it to sit and off-gas overnight.
 When tap water is used in a hose, choose a water-wise method of irrigation such as installing your own DIY drip irrigation.

 Speaking of hoses, many gardeners choose to install a drinking water safe hose for hand watering plants close to the house (particularly container plants and raised beds).
 If you’ve ever had a drink out of a warm conventional hose in the hot summertime, you’ll know that the water tastes like chemicals!
 Drinking water safe hoses, or RV hoses, are a better option that’s widely available.
 The clear hose pictured above is available online from Amazon.
-A more rugged garden-style hose is available online from EarthEasy.
+A more rugged garden-style non-toxic hose is available from EarthEasy:

 For natural eco-friendly garden landscapes, choose water-wise plant varieties native to your region or growing zone.
 These plants have adapted to the natural amount of rainfall and are more likely to thrive with minimal irrigation.
 A nice layer of organic mulch such as compost will help to lock in moisture and keep the plants happy through the heat of summer.